 Your accommodation: Sea Spray Suites

 Sea Spray Suites offers comfortable and relaxing accommodation close to Paihia’s best activities and attractions.
 Directly across the road is the beautiful Te Ti Beach, exploring Paihia’s beautiful waters and wildlife is only a short step away.
 If you are interested in experiencing New Zealand’s heritage, The Waitangi Treaty House is only 1km away.Journey to the very tip of the North Island and uncover a region of rich Māori tradition along the way on an unforgettable full-day tour.
 Travel along the sand-swept shore of Ninety Mile Beach in our purpose-built coach and experience sandboarding (weather permitting).
 In Māori tradition, Cape Reinga or Te Rerenga Wairua is the place where spirits depart on their long journey back to the homeland.
 Stand at the northernmost point of New Zealand and drink in the panoramic views.
 As you stand beneath the iconic lighthouse, and watch the Tasman Sea and the mighty Pacific Ocean collide far below, you'll feel the power of this special place.
 Throughout the day your local driver guide will provide an entertaining and thought-provoking insight into the culture, history and natural wonders of the Far North.
-Your tour also includes a locally prepared lunch to keep you fuelled throughout the day.

 Your accommodation: Sea Spray Suites